-Other accounts payable and accruals includes all claims or liabilities not classified to one of the earlier headings.
+Other accounts payable and accruals includes all assets and liabilities not classified to one of the earlier headings.

-Direct Investment and Portfolio Investment
+Direct Investment

+Direct Investment and Portfolio Investment.
 For Balance of Payments purposes, direct investment involves an entity (the direct investor) acquiring an intended long-term interest in another enterprise (the direct investment enterprise).
 This long-term interest is defined as a holding of at least 10% of the voting share capital.
 The direct investment relationship can extend to a number of companies in the wider group.
 Fellow enterprises are defined as those enterprises that are under the control or influence of the same immediate or indirect investor, but neither fellow controls or influences the other fellow enterprise.